tnorris/head-in-the-clouds/README.md

 Once your team gets into the habbit of using runbooks (and continuously improving them as things change),
 - tasks become accessible to the entire team
 - you get escalated to less often, because you can point to the docs (and say READ THE DOCS)
+- tasks become consistent, which will help your team lead predict the future; you'll be able to tell your stakeholders how much work will get done today

 Write runbooks for the most frequently occuring task, first.
 Use `/[:alpha:]*scouts/` camping rules, and Kaizen/3rd-way, when you stub your toe, fix the runbook!

 # Automate Common Processes
 - You *must* have runbooks before you automate.
+- This usually starts off as bash-in-a-for-loop, then moves to something like puppet/ansible, then a task system, then maybe a workflow system

 # Streamline ticket creation
 Turns out you can get fancy with JIRA tickets, requiring things like